Protect Yourself from These Common Military Scams

 Advance-Fee Scams

-Scammers glean factual data from official websites and then pretend to be fellow soldiers who need help moving large sums of money.
-The scammer will offer to pay you a commission if you’ll temporarily transfer their money into your bank.
-If you agree to do this, they’ll then convince you to lend them the funds transfer fee up front.
+Scammers glean factual data from official websites and pretend to be fellow soldiers who need help moving large sums of money.
+The scammer will offer to pay you a commission if you temporarily transfer their money into your bank.
+If you agree, they’ll convince you to lend them the fund’s transfer fee upfront.
 Once you send them that fee, they vanish.

 Benefits Scams